hpdobrica/digital-garden-public/Database Index.md

 In order to find a value for a key, we would check the hash map of the latest segment, if we don't find it, we check the hash map of the next youngest segment, and so on.
 Since compaction process keeps the number of segments small, we don't have to check too many hash maps to find our value.

 To speed up recovery on database restart, we could save a snapshot of hash map in memory, and restore it on startup.
-In case of crash (which can happen halfway through log write), we could keep the checksums to verify the legitimacy of the current version, and remove any corrupted half-writes.
+In case of crash (which can happen halfway through log write), we could keep the checksums to verify the legitimacy of the current version, and remove any corrupted half-writes (which should be simple as long as we are using append-only file).

+### Downsides

+Your indexes must be able to fit inside your ram, as hash maps are not as good option when you read them from disk due to a lot of random access i/o.

+Range queries (i.e. like in [[Redis]]) are difficult to pull off, you'd basically need to look up each key in a hash map individually.

 -----